z669016/adventofcode-2022/README.md

 - never create more robots than the amount of products you can actually consume in one minute (impacts variation)
 - maximize the production to the max amount you can use in the remaining time (reduces history)
-- keep the max geodes collected during a specific minute, and purge options with fewer geodes manufactured at that point in time (purge variation)
+- keep the max geodes collected during a specific minute, and purge options with fewer geodes manufactured at that point in time (purge variation).
+This one is a bit risky, especially when you change the queue order (I tried a priority queue) but that made it fail on the test data)

-- use a priority queue ordered by cracked geodes in reversed order (more efficient purging of variation)
+Part one runs in ~25 seconds, and part 2 takes ~105 seconds.

 ## Day 20
 It took me a while before I realized that the position where to insert (at the beginning or the end) didn't matter at